czue/pegasus-docs/deployment/fly.md

 ### Running Database Migrations

-Database migrations are applied via during deploy.
+Database migrations are applied during deploy.
 This is configured in the `fly.toml` file.

 ### Settings and Secrets